-Regarding ethics clearance, it is important to note that BARDENA does not provide ethics clearance directly.
-The Research Ethics Committee of Navarre, one of the spanish Clinical Research Ethics Committees (CEICs), is responsible for granting ethics clearance for research involving BARDENA data.
-More information about the CEICs can be found at http://archive.eurecnet.org/information/spain.html#2.
+Regarding ethics clearance, it is important to note that BARDENA does not provide ethics clearance.
+As stated in the text, approval of the study protocol by an accredited ethical research committee is required to conduct research involving BARDENA data..

-Lastly, Navarre Health Service serves as the data custodian for BARDENA, ensuring the proper management, safeguarding, and responsible use of the collected data.
-They are committed to upholding privacy, security, and ethical standards in handling the data.
+Lastly, the Navarre Health Service serves as the data custodian for BARDENA, ensuring the proper management, safeguarding, and responsible use of the collected data.
+It is committed to upholding privacy, security, and ethical standards in handling the data.

 The information about the data custodian has been added in the revised text.